Last Updated April 30th, 2022 at 12:59 pm by Lisa

 Instructions

-- In a large pot, fill ½ way with water and add ½ teaspoon sea salt.
+- In a large pot, fill ½ way with cold water and add ½ teaspoon sea salt.

 - Peel and slice the potatoes into 1" pieces.
 Put the cut potato pieces into the large pot of water as you peel and slice so they don't turn brown.